-We propose a low cost liability insurance plan that provides a $2,000,000 Each Occurrence limit including coverage for bodily injury, property damage, and personal/advertising injury.
-For 2013 the premium per team will be $330.00.
+We propose a low cost liability insurance plan that provides a $5,000,000 Each Occurrence limit including coverage for bodily injury, property damage, and personal/advertising injury.
+For 2022 the premium per team will be $412.00 per team.

 The policy will only cover lawsuits filed by injured spectators, and will not cover lawsuits filed by injured sports participants.
 It is best for the league to buy a single policy on behalf of all teams in the league.
-Not only will this save money due to the minimum premium per policy, but also it is the only way to extend General Liability coverage to the league entity and its directors, officers, employees and volunteers.
+This is the only way to extend General Liability coverage to the league entity and its directors, officers, employees and volunteers.